mdekauwe/GDAY/README.rst

 GDAY model
 =============================================

 GDAY (Generic Decomposition And Yield) is a simple, daily time step ecosystem model that represents carbon, nitrogen, and water dynamics at the stand scale.
 The model is coded entirely in C without any dependancies.
+The wrapper files for the example scripts and the script used to change GDAY parameter options, are written in python.
+The old python version is still `online <https://github.com/mdekauwe/pygday>`.

 Key References
 ==============